- Check Available Components

 --force) option, which disables most of the checks and allows the user to install non-matching versions.

 If GraalVM Updater needs to reach the component catalog, or download a component, it may need to pass through the HTTP/HTTPS proxy, if the network uses one.

 On macOS, the proxy settings are automatically obtained from the OS.

 https_proxy environment variables are set appropriately before launching the

 Refer to the distribution and/or desktop environment documentation for the details.

 GraalVM Updater intentionally does not support an option to disable certificate or hostname verification, for security reasons.

 A user may try to add a proxy’s certificate to the GraalVM default security trust store.

-A user can also download a component manually to a folder, and then use
+You can also download a component manually to a directory, and then run

-gu -C /path/to/download/dir install component to install from a local filesystem.
+gu -L install /path/to/file to install from a local filesystem (see Install Components Manually).